 Why is it important to invest sustainably?

-Humanity’s negative impact on the climate has been accelerating.
-Increased heatwaves, droughts, wildfires and floods are affecting billions of people around the globe and causing potentially irreversible damage to the Earth’s ecosystems.
+Humanity’s negative impact on the climate has also been accelerating.
+Increased heatwaves, droughts, wildfires and floods are affecting billions of people around the world and causing potentially irreversible damage to the Earth’s ecosystems.
 All the while, developing countries are battling record inflation, rising interest rates, and looming debt burdens, all of which disproportionately affect women, children, and the most vulnerable communities globally.

 The UN’s Sustainable Development Goals

 In 2015 the UN adopted the 2030 Agenda for Sustainable Development, a blueprint for delivering peace and prosperity for people and the planet.
 At its heart are 17 Sustainable Development Goals covering the most pressing environmental, social, and governance challenges the world currently faces.

 Investing sustainably encompasses each of the 17 Sustainable Development Goals.
 You can explore them all in detail here.